vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 This almost feels like free lunch, but we pay in a couple of ways:
 1. **Linearity**: The output waveform is not a faithful replica of the input signal anymore.
 This is not acceptable for most applications.
 Thus, Class B is often implemented in a push-pull circuit configuration to recover the original sinusoidal waveform, at the cost of increased complexity.
 2. **Drive strength**: Input signal to the amplifier needs to be much stronger to drive the output current positive peak to +Imax and the negative peak to -Imax (which will be cutoff anyway).
 In contrast, Class A amplifier current needs to only swing from 0 to Imax *link*.
-If the output current has to have twice the peak-to-peak value, then **the drive power requirement for Class B increases 4x, or 6-dB, over a Class A amplifier**.
+If the output current has to have twice the peak-to-peak value, then **the drive power requirement for Class B increases four-fold, or 6-dB, over a Class A amplifier**.
 Needing higher drive strength means that the power-added efficiency (PAE) *link* will drop, as will the power gain, which is not desirable.

 A quick recalculation of the efficiency at 25% maximum output power, or 6-dB-backoff condition, where the voltage and current are half their peak values will reveal that **the efficiency of a Class B amplifier at 6-dB back-off is 39.2%.** This is much better than the 12.5% efficiency at 6-dB backoff from a Class A amplifier.